sameerstg/sameerstg/README.md

-- 👋 Hi, I’m @sameerstg
+- 👋 Hi, I’m @Sameerstg
 - 👀 I’m interested in Programming, Video Games, Sports, Technology, Art, Culture, Music, Movies, Anime
 - 🌱 I’m currently learning everyday something new
 - 💞️ I’m looking to collaborate on all the things I am interested in which is mentioned above